-Missile fired from Yemen lands in Israel setting off sirens
+Ballistic missile fired by Yemen’s Houthis hits Israel sparking fire

 It added that its protective guidelines for Israel’s residents were unchanged.

-Houthis’ Saba news agency said the Israeli defence system could not shoot down the Yemeni missile, which caused fire.
+Houthis’ Saba news agency said the Israeli defence system could not shoot down the Yemeni missile, which caused a fire.

 “A Yemeni missile reached Israel after ’20 missiles failed to intercept’ it,” Nasruddin Amer, a Houthi media official, posted on X.